-'Uncle Norman' and the 'last person'
+'Uncle Norman' and the 'Last Person'

 Everyone knows someone (an 'Uncle Norman') who smoked 40 a day, ate all the 'wrong' things, never exercised and is still alive in his nineties.
-Most people have also heard of someone who was the 'last person' you would have expected to have a cardiac event because he 'did all the right things'.
+Most people have also heard of someone who was the 'last person' you would have expected to have a heart attack because he 'did all the right things'.
 But there are exceptions to every rule.
-The bottom line is that you have had a cardiac event so you know you have some coronary artery disease.
+The bottom line is that you have had a heart attack so you know you have some coronary artery disease.
 It would therefore be sensible to minimise your risk factors by looking at your lifestyle.